geudde/attic-chest/pages/03.season-2/16.meeting-28/04.tale/docs.md

 For Mommy to the shop is gone,
 Till she comes back we can have none.”
 All further questions I forbore;
-Then walked away, and mused the more;
+Then walked away, and Mused the more;
 &emsp;But Ah! my thoughts had lost their joys,
 &emsp;Because of these three little boys,
 &emsp;That had nor meat, nor drink, nor toys.